I interact on a daily basis with homeschooling parents; moms, mostly.

 4) Concern: We suspect they may be missing out on learning opportunities

 Suffering from the “grass is always greener” syndrome?
 Stop and think for a moment about all the things they have been able to participate in because of your flexible schedule.
-Think especially about volunteering or inter-generational experiences or travel or family activities or leadership roles they’ve been able to enjoy.
+Think especially about volunteering or cross-generational experiences or travel or family activities or leadership roles they’ve been able to enjoy.

 5 ) Concern: We struggle with balancing parent vs teacher roles